apache/dolphinscheduler-website/docs/en-us/dev/user_doc/globalParams.md

 ② Parameters passed by upstream nodes

-③ The node's own parameters.
-The parameters defined by the user in [Custom Parameters] and the user can define the value of this part of the parameters at the time of workflow definition.
+③ The node's own parameters, which is the parameters defined by the user in [Custom Parameters].
+The user can define the value of this part of the parameters at the time of workflow definition.

 The global parameters described in this article refer to the parameters passed by the ② upstream nodes.